 Before Python 3, the way to specify metaclass is to define class variable

-function does not return an object of class cls
+function does not return an object of class cls, the class CallMe will not

 that functions in the metaclass is always dealing with the class type, not the